Features

 message: "Cleanup is unnecessary—focus on the task instead of removing files."

-The agent sees a "successful" cleanup, receives the guidance message, and moves on without wasting retries or attempting workarounds.
+The agent sees a successful operation (not an error), receives the guidance message, and moves on without wasting retries.

 Prevent bypassing merge workflow